darenliang/mal-api/README.md

 ## To install

-All you need to do is import the mal-api.py file into any Python 3 project.
+All you need to do is import the mal_api_new.py or mal_api_old.py file into any Python 3 project.

 Make sure that your Python 3 distributions has access to these libraries.